Ryan Donaldson

-Ryan Mark Donaldson (born 1 May 1991) is an English professional footballer who plays as a midfielder for Morpeth Town.
+Ryan Mark Donaldson (born 1 May 1991) is an English professional footballer who plays as a midfielder for Ashington.

 Club career

 Newcastle United

 Donaldson joined his hometown club at aged 9.
-He made his way through the academy to the u18s where he reached the semi final of the FA Youth Cup in 2007 and captained the team to the fifth round in 2009 where they lost out to Manchester City.
+He made his way through the academy to the u18s where he reached the semi-final of the FA Youth Cup in 2007 and captained the team to the fifth round in 2009 where they lost out to Manchester City.

 After being promoted to the first team for the 2008–09 season, Donaldson made the bench for a handful of games but did not manage to make an appearance.
 He eventually made his league and home debut for Newcastle on 31 August 2009 in the 1–0 home win against Leicester City and then made his second appearance as a second-half substitute for Ryan Taylor playing the final 15 minutes of the game in a 4–0 victory over Ipswich Town on 26 September 2009.
 He made his full debut when Chris Hughton handed him and several youngsters a starting role in the 22 September League Cup game away at Peterborough United.
 He was a regular member of the squad which won the championship that season, collecting a winners medal after the last game of the season at home to Ipswich Town.

 His second Newcastle start came in the 2010–2011 season when he played in the second round League Cup tie against Accrington Stanley in central midfield alongside Haris Vučkić.

 On 24 January 2011, Donaldson joined Hartlepool United on a month-long loan.
 He made his debut the following day in a 1–1 draw with Notts County.
 On 25 February, Hartlepool extended Donaldson's loan for a further month.
 After his next loan move to Tranmere was cut short by a torn hamstring, he was released by Newcastle United on 1 June 2012.